timacdonald/tim.macdonald.au/resources/views/posts/fake-expectations.md

 $client->assertSent(new Request(/* ... */));
 ```

-This inconsistency was bothering me.
-I wanted to unify the testing API, whether I was working with a fake or not.
+I started to feel that having both of these APIs alongside each other was creating unneeded mental overhead when scanning the assertions due to a lack of visual symmetry.
+I wanted to unify the testing API.

-Thanks to Pest's [_custom expectations_](https://pestphp.com/docs/custom-expectations) feature, I was able to keep my fake objects and add named expectations to create more symmetrical test code:
+Thanks to Pest's [_custom expectations_](https://pestphp.com/docs/custom-expectations) feature, I was able to add named expectations for my fake objects which created visually symmetry:

 ```php
 $client = new ClientFake;